OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

     is set in the ``contrail-services.yaml`` file.

-    You can obtain the ``ContrailImageTag`` parameter from the :ref:`Getting Started with Tungsten Fabric <GettingStarted>`.
+    You can obtain the ``ContrailImageTag`` parameter from the :ref:`Getting Started with OpenSDN <GettingStarted>`.

-6. (Recommended) If you are upgrading to Tungsten Fabric Release 2005 or later, check and, if needed, enable kernel vRouter huge page support to support future compute node upgrades without rebooting.
+6. (Recommended) If you are upgrading to OpenSDN Release 2005 or later, check and, if needed, enable kernel vRouter huge page support to support future compute node upgrades without rebooting.